blackhat-coder/Blood-Spectroscopy/README.md

 # Usage(Jupyter Notebook)
 Open `EDA.ipynb` to access source codes.
-You can also make edits to suite your hacking style ☺
+You can also make edits to suite your hacking style ☺ You can access `Findings.txt` to explore some of my ideas.

 # Acknowledgements
 Some of the things I found useful while tackling this challenge